wifisensing/PicoScenes-Manual/source/installation.rst

 - Operating System: PicoScenes **only** supports Ubuntu 20.04 and its variants (Linux Mint, Kubuntu, Xubuntu, etc.).
 - Internet connection: the Internet connection is required during the installation process and is also required for regular license checking in future use.
-- The latest kernel version: PicoScenes depends on and is always built against the latest kernel version.
-During the first installation and subsequent upgrades, your system may be forced to update to the latest kernel version.
+- Permit to install the latest kernel version: PicoScenes depends on and is always built against the latest kernel version.
+During the first installation and subsequent upgrades, your system **may be forced to update to the latest kernel version**.
 - The latest MATLAB version on Linux/macOS: PicoScenes MATLAB Toolbox, the CSI measurement data decoding routine in MATLAB, **only** supports the R2020b or R2021a version of MATLAB on Linux/macOS platforms.

     .. note::